The Driver's Handbook

 Giving way at roundabouts

 You must Give Way to any vehicles already on the roundabout.
-Remember to look out for bicycles at roundabouts.
+Remember to look out for bicycle riders at roundabouts.
 How to drive through single-lane and multi-lane roundabouts is described in more detail in the following section.